YirenZzz/EventTicketing/README.md

 ### Automated email confirmations
 After a successful ticket purchase, our system automatically sends a confirmation email using the Resend email API.
 This email includes the event name, event time, ticket type, a unique ticket code (e.g., TICKET-QmwYBfUY), and a QR code that staff can later scan for check-in.
 We trigger this via a POST to the `/api/email/confirmation` endpoint, passing in the attendee’s email.
 The message is composed in HTML using dynamic templating with template literals.
 Input validation ensures all required fields are present and properly formatted before dispatch.
 Fallback logic handles delivery failures gracefully with console logging and response monitoring.
 This automation demonstrates our ability to work with third-party APIs and handle errors.

+## PostgreSQL for transaction data

+We use PostgreSQL as the primary database to manage all transactional data, including ticket purchases, check-in status, and promo code usage.
+Through Prisma ORM, we define clear data models and perform all updates.

+## Cloud storage for event assets

+We store event cover images in an AWS S3 bucket to ensure access to media content.
+Images can be uploaded via URL using fetch or axios, then stored in S3 through either the aws-sdk or `@aws-sdk/client-s3` libraries.
+The system generates a unique filename using uuidv4 or randomUUID, determines the correct content type, and uploads the file using PutObjectCommand.
+All objects are stored with public-read ACLs, enabling direct rendering in the frontend via the returned S3 URL.
+This cloud integration allows organizers to associate high-quality visual assets with events without occupying the server storage.
+Basic error handling (e.g., upload failures or URL fetch issues) ensures resilience during file operations.

 # Development Guide